nikvoronin/LastWallpaper/README.md

 - [Documentation](#documentation)
 - [Release Notes](#release-notes)

-> There are at least two others developer versions in branches: one is cross-platform under the AvaloniaUI /[develop-cs-xplatform](https://github.com/nikvoronin/LastWallpaper/tree/develop-cs-xplatform) and another one /[develop-fs-win](https://github.com/nikvoronin/LastWallpaper/tree/develop-fs-win) written in F#.
+> There are at least two others developer versions in branches: one is cross-platform app written under the AvaloniaUI /[develop-cs-xplatform](https://github.com/nikvoronin/LastWallpaper/tree/develop-cs-xplatform) and another one /[develop-fs-win](https://github.com/nikvoronin/LastWallpaper/tree/develop-fs-win) written in F#.
 Both are workable but abandoned and obsolete.

 ## What's New